nix-community/cache-nix-action/README.md

 In short:

-1. Matrix jobs produce similar caches.
+1. Matrix jobs produce similar individual caches.
 1. The next job restores all of these individual caches, saves a common cache, and purges individual caches.
 1. On subsequent runs, matrix jobs use the common cache.